-The new year is here!
-If you’re like most people, you’re spending your time rushing around to wrap up work and personal tasks before the holidays.
+The new year is almost here!
 Before you know it, it’s New Year’s Eve and you’re ready to ring in a new year with a fresh start and a clean slate.
 While it’s common this time of year to think about the future and what we want going forward, we rarely spend any time celebrating or asking ourselves reflection questions on the past year.

-Taking time out for a thoughtful, purposeful review of our last 12 months can give us insight and inspiration to help us make 2020 even stronger.
+Taking time out for a thoughtful, purposeful review of our last 12 months can give us insight and inspiration to help us make next year even stronger.

 Why a year-end review is beneficial